Cluster Management

 To apply the updated cluster configuration, execute the following command (admin role required):

-astroctl clusters apply -f <cluster-config.yaml>
+astroctl infra k8s apply -f <cluster-config.yaml>

 🗑️ Delete Cluster